-The District had no control over the benefits offered to retirees, the rates charge to retirees, nor the fee paid to the Health Care Authority.
-The District does not determine its Annual Required Contribution nor the Net Other Post-Employment Benefit obligation associated with this plan.
+The District has no control over the benefits offered to retirees, the rates charged to retirees, nor the fee paid to the Health Care Authority.
+The District does not determine its annual required contribution nor the net other post-employment benefit obligation associated with this plan.
 Accordingly, these amounts are not shown on the financial statements.

-NOTE 7: COMMITMENTS UNDER NON-CAPITALIZED (OPERATING) LEASES:
+NOTE 6: COMMITMENTS UNDER LEASES